jvictore/api-beers/README.md

 - [x] Add new user.
 - [x] Remove user.

+# IGNORE ALL THE BELOW INFORMATION, ALL OF IT IS ABOUT MY ANOTHER PROJECT THAT I'VE COPIED THE README
 ## Pre-requisites:

 Before starting you need to have installed the following tools: